react-navigation/react-navigation.github.io/versioned_docs/version-6.x/status-bar.md

 }
 ```

-Although not necessary, you can use the `FocusAwareStatusBar` component in the screens of the stack navigator as well.
+Although not necessary, you can use the `FocusAwareStatusBar` component in the screens of the native stack navigator as well.

 ![DrawerNavigator with different StatusBar configs](/assets/statusbar/statusbar-drawer-demo.gif)